Battle of Doss Alto: Memory

-Military action caught the attention of Italian government and helped the fact, that on 3 October 1918 Italy started the process of accepting the Czechoslovak National Council in Paris as a de facto government of future Czechoslovakia.
+The defense of Doss Alto caught the attention of Italian government and helped the fact, that on 3 October 1918 Italy started the process of recognising the Czechoslovak National Council in Paris as a de facto government of future Czechoslovakia.

 During the First Czechoslovak Republic era the battle was a solid part of a heroic narrative of Czechoslovak Legions in Italy.
 In 1938, the battle was commemorated by issuing a Czechoslovak postage stamp with the illustrations of Jindřich Vlček and Bohumil Heinz.
 On the site of the battle a few memorials to the fallen soldiers were erected.